 Father Justin Sinaites (Librarian, St. Catherine's Monastery, Sinai, Egypt)

 Fr.
 Justin discussed the history of the library at St. Catherine's Monastery at Mt.
 Sinai and the current projects underway there to preserve its precious volumes, while also making them more accessible to scholars.
-Presented February 23, 2007.
+This was the fifteenth History of the Book Lecture; presented on February 23, 2007.

 Christopher Page (Faculty of English, Sidney Sussex College, Cambridge)